The Greek War of Independence actually began a few days earlier than its official declaration, with the liberation of Kalamata on March 23, 1821.

-The army chief of Kalamata, Suleiman Aga Arnaoutoglou, warned the Turkish population to get ready and leave and also asked for the help of Petrobeis Mavromichalis who at the time was the “Bei”(chief) of the area.
+The army chief of Kalamata, Suleiman Aga Arnaoutoglou, warned the Turkish population to get ready to leave, and also asked for the help of Petrobeis Mavromichalis, who at the time was the “Bei”(chief) of the area.

 On March 17 the nobles of Mani, under the leadership of Mavromichalis, had raised the flag of the War of Independence in Tsimova, today’s Areopolis of Laconia.

 The priest of the village then gave his oath to support the Revolution and blessed the weapons of the captains and their men in Taxiarchon Church.
-So it came to be that the unruly Maniots started the Revolution, eight days before its formal beginning.
+And so it came about that the unruly Maniots started the Revolution, eight days before its formal beginning.

 Immediately afterward, Kyriakoulis Mavromichalis started out for Mistras and Monemvasia, and Petrobey Mavromichalis with Theodoros Kolokotronis and 2,000 men moved toward Kalamata.